tatiniG/WSoC-TestRepo1/README.md

 ### Back End
  - Intermediate level knowledge of Python

+ **Kindly Note:** You can choose either of these options.
+If you wish to, you can work on both as well.

 ## Resources for setting up the Workspace
 ### Cloning and branching the project onto your local system